Anglo-Saxonism in the 19th century: Mythology and religions

 Anglo-Saxonism was largely aligned with Protestantism, generally perceiving Catholics as outsiders, and was orientated as an ideology in opposition to other "races", such as the "Celts" of Ireland and "Latins" of Spain.

 Charles Kingsley, Regius Professor of Modern History at the University of Cambridge, was particularly focused on there being a "strong Norse element in Teutonism and Anglo-Saxonism".
 He blended Protestantism of the day with the Old Norse religion, saying that the Church of England was "wonderfully and mysteriously fitted for the souls of a free Norse-Saxon race".
 He believed the ancestors of Anglo-Saxons, Norse people and Germanic peoples had physically fought beside the god Odin, and that the British monarchy of his time was genetically descended from him.

 Political aims

 Expansion

 Embedded in 19th century, American Anglo-Saxonism was a growing sense that the "Anglo Saxon" race had to expand into surrounding territories.
-This particularly expressed itself in the ideology of "manifest destiny, which claimed the U.S. had a god-given right to expand across North America.
+This particularly expressed itself in the ideology of manifest destiny, which claimed the U.S. had a right to expand across North America.